A group of people standing around a fire in Portugal.

 When it comes to ancient pagan traditions and rituals, Portugal holds a fascinating secret.
 Scattered throughout the country are regions where Portuguese paganism is still alive and thriving.
 Exploring these pagan regions offers a unique opportunity to delve into the spiritual and mystical side of Portuguese culture.
 From pre-Lent festivals to fertility rituals, there is something very unique about experiencing the old pagan traditions and customs that have been preserved for generations.

-Portugal is a very old country and a place where genetic and cultural diversity is very strong since it has been occupied by cultures from all over the world.
+Portugal is a very old country and a place where genetic and cultural diversity is incredibly strong since it has been occupied by cultures from all over the world.

 The culture that most influenced these pagan festivities still alive today was the Iberian-Celtic culture.
 At one point in history, Celtic civilizations from northern Europe came to the Iberian Peninsula and bred with the existing tribes.